grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 sensor.FromNowOnReportTo(broadcastingObserver);
 ~~~

-Anyway, as I said, use registering instances very wisely and only if you
-specifically need it.
-Also, if you do use it, evaluate how allowing
-changing observers at runtime is affected by multithreading scenarios.
-This is because maintaining a changeable field (or a collection)
-throughout the object lifetime means that multiple thread might access
-it and get in each other's way.
+Anyway, as I said, use registering instances very wisely and only if you specifically need it.
+Also, if you do use it, evaluate how allowing changing observers at runtime is affecting your multithreading scenarios.
+This is because maintaining a changeable field (or a collection) throughout the object lifetime means that multiple thread might access it and get in each others' ways.

 Where are objects composed?
 ---------------------------

-Ok, we went over some ways of passing a recipient to a sender.
+Ok, we went through some ways of passing a recipient to a sender.
 The big
-question is: which code is going to pass the reference?
+question is: which code should pass the recipient?

 For almost all of the approaches described above there is no
-limitation - you pass the reference where you need to pass it.
+limitation - you pass the recipient from where you need to pass it.

 There is one approach, however, that is more limited, and this approach
 is **passing as constructor parameter**.

 Why is that?
 Well, remember we were talking about separating objects
 usage from construction, right?
 And invoking constructor
-imples creating an object, right?
-Which implies that we can assemble
+implies creating an object, right?
+Which means that we can assemble
-objects using constructors only in the places we separated creation of
+objects using constructors only in the places where we moved the creation of
-objects to.
+the objects to.

 Typically, there are two such types of places: **composition root** and
-**factories**.
-Let us take them one by one.
+**factories** (or other creational design pattern incarnations).
+Let's start with the first one.

 ### Composition Root

 A composition root is a location near application entry point where
 you compose the part of the system on which you invoke your `Run()`,
-`Execute()`,  `Go()` or whatever.
+`Execute()`,  `Go()` or whatever, i.e. the part of the web that is necessary for the application to start running.

 For simplification, let's take an example of a console application.
-Usually, when not using any framework, your application is symbolized
-as a class:
+In such case, your application usually has some kind of a single top-level class that serves as a starting point.
+In this example, I called it `MyApplication`:

 {lang="csharp"}
 ~~~
 public static void Main(string[] args)
 {
   var myApplication = new MyApplication();
-  myApplication.RunWith(args);
+  myApplication.Run();
 }
 ~~~